MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-for-site-option.png" alt-text="Shows the option to enhance security for current site.":::

 In the flyout shown in the next screenshot, you can manually enable or disable enhanced security for a particular site.
 If you change the "Use enhanced security for this site" toggle, Microsoft Edge will proactively add that site to the exception site list.

+> [!NOTE]
-You can always remove it by going to the settings page.
+> You can always remove this site by updating the exception site list in **Settings** > **Privacy, search, and services** > **Enhanced security exceptions**.

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-enhance-security-for-site-toggle.png" alt-text="Shows security settings for site with toggle to turn security on or off.":::